wagov/soc-onboarding/technical-guidance/baseline-event-ingestion.md

 ## Detection Analytics

-Once the above is validated, an organisation should review its capability to schedule regular detection queries across their environment to detect suspicious behaviour based on threat intelligence feeds, as well as deviations from baseline expected behaviour.
-A simple example would be determining the subset of users that are allowed to use legacy authentication protocols (NTLM, LDAP, HTTP Basic Auth), and alerting security analysts whenever a user outside of that list attempts to sign in with a legacy authentication protocol.
+Once the above checklist is validated, an organisation should schedule regular security exercises to detect for suspicious behaviour based on indicators collected from threat intelligence soruces and to detect for deviations against known behaviour baselines.
+A simple example would be to determine a subset of users that are allowed to use legacy authentication protocols (NTLM, LDAP, HTTP Basic Auth), and alerting security analysts whenever a user outside of that list attempts to sign in with a legacy authentication protocol.